alkalemir/MobilliumCase-Programmatic/README.md

 # MobilliumCase-Programmatic

-I completed this project about 6-7 hours.
+I completed this project in about 6-7 hours.
 I used MVC design pattern.
 I didn't want to use IQKeyboardManager.
 I implemented myself.
 Project is looking good all apple devices (iPad, iPhone).
 I checked mobillium github repo and I reviewed folder structures.